DeveloperZo/eligibility-poc/docs/implementation-guide.md

 ### Problem Domain

-The system addresses the complex challenge of managing employee benefit eligibility rules, transforming a traditionally code-dependent process into a business-user-friendly, self-service platform.
+The system addresses the complex challenge of managing employee benefit benefit plans, transforming a traditionally code-dependent process into a business-user-friendly, self-service platform.

 ### Solution Architecture